There is a direct correlation between blogging frequency and a website’s corresponding lead generation through organic traffic.

 The sensible way to start a discussion of how often you should be blogging is to understand how long the average blog post is going to stay fresh and relevant, which means how long it will continue to attract readers and be shared across other blogs and various social channels.

-The truth is that a good, well-crafted single blog post can deliver regular quality traffic over a very extended period:
+The truth is that one blog post that provides valuable content can deliver regular, quality organic traffic over a very extended period:

 This underscores the need to create and keep creating.
 A single up-front investment can yield dividends for months and years.